Hermann-web/blog/docs/blog/posts/programming-languages/python/simplified-logging-python.md

 Logging levels provide a way to categorize log messages based on their severity.
 By setting the logging level, developers can control which messages are emitted by the logger.
 This is essential for managing the volume of log output and focusing on relevant information.
 For instance, during development, setting the level to DEBUG allows developers to see detailed debugging information, while in production, it might be set to WARNING or higher to only capture critical issues.

-!!!
-Example "Logging Levels with Built-in Logging"
+!!! example "Logging Levels with Built-in Logging"

     ```python
     logger.debug("Debug message")